TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Ideas

+* *STARTED* How to add FILTERs (text formaters) to `<uib-var>`?
+They should be a collection of JS functions that are auto-given the var as a value, add any other args and return a formatted version of the value.
+Filters should be chainable.
+Reflect.apply(target, thisArgument, argumentsList)

 * PAGE CREATOR: Something that creates a new page file from template.
 Could be an extension to uib-save?
   * Maybe also a way to track pages?
 A catalogue?
 Maybe also an API to return all HTML file names as an array?
   * Consider scraping all .html files in each uibuilder instance and building an auto-list that can be added to the `../uibuilder/apps` page.
 Possibly with a manual override list option.